ALEYI17/InfraSight/README.md

 InfraSight is designed to be extensible.
 The following enhancements are under consideration to make the platform even more powerful and user-friendly:

+* [x] **Anomaly Detection & Behavior Profiling** Machine learning models for syscall frequency and resource usage anomaly detection.

+* [x] **Resilience & Scalability**
+  Retries, graceful shutdown, batching, and optional message queue integration for scaling the server.
-* **Threat Detection Capabilities**
+* [x] **Threat Detection Capabilities**
-  Add rule-based detection for common attack patterns such as privilege escalation, reverse shells, or unauthorized access attempts.
+  Add rule-based detection for attack patterns such as privilege escalation, reverse shells, or unauthorized access attempts.

-* **Anomaly Detection & Behavior Profiling**
-  Use statistical or machine learning techniques to identify unusual system behavior and flag potential security incidents.
+* [x] **Sentinel Integration**
+  Static analysis and correlation engine for combining runtime events with code-level insights.

+* [ ] **Standard Dashboards (Grafana / Metabase)**
+  Ready-made dashboards for visualizing telemetry data.

+* [ ] **Alerting System**
+  Integrate with email, Slack, or webhook notifications when anomalies or threats are detected.

-* **Web Interface or CLI**
+* [ ] **Web Interface or CLI**
-  Develop a user-friendly web interface or command-line tool to explore and interact with traced events and system data.
+  User-friendly interface to explore and interact with traced events.

-* **Standard Dashboard (Grafana or Similar)**
-  Provide ready-made dashboards for visualizing collected telemetry using tools like Grafana or Metabase.

 > Have an idea or suggestion to improve InfraSight?
 Feel free to open an issue or reach out — contributions and feedback are always welcome!